Fostering Heart's Statement Of Purpose:

 Foster Carers are responsible for ensuring that foster children only travel in properly maintained and insured vehicles and always wear seat belts whilst traveling by car.
 They should ensure that their fostering activities are compatible with their domestic and motor insurance policies.

-Foster children should not normally be left alone in the home unless this has been agreed with the young person’s social worker or the Foster Carer has been given delegated authority to make this decision.
+Children in our care should not normally be left alone in the home unless this has been agreed with the child or young person’s social worker or the Foster Carer has been given delegated authority to make this decision.
 They should not stay with friends away from the foster home overnight without the permission of their social worker unless the Foster Carer has been given delegated authority to agree such stays.

 Foster Carers must not agree to any plan which might involve significant risk.
 Any such plan must be agreed in advance by the child’s social worker, unless the Foster Carer has been given delegated authority to agree such activities.